CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 ## the_geom, the_geom_webmercator

 Now that we have a handle on some basic SQL, we will shift our focus to two special columns in CartoDB.
 The first is `the_geom`, which is where some of your geospatial data is stored.
-If your data does not have latitude and longitude, or other complicated geospatial objects such as lines, polygons, etc., then you could try [georefrencing](http://docs.cartodb.com/tutorials/how_to_georeference.html) to obtain them.
+If your data does not have latitude and longitude, or other complicated geospatial data types such as lines, polygons, etc., then you can try [georefrencing](http://docs.cartodb.com/tutorials/how_to_georeference.html) to obtain them.
 Since our earthquake data comes with latitude and longitude already, CartoDB knows at import to read these into the `the_geom` column.

 Start by double-clicking on a cell in the `the_geom` column.
 You will notice that data is structured like the following: